eberglen/react_quiz/README.md

 - Exiting an unfinished activity, then going back should resume you to your current progress
 - Clicking a completed activity should navigate you to the result screen
 - Clicking home in the result screen should navigate you to the home screen
-- Clicking reset in home screen should reset your progress on all the activities
+- Clicking refresh icon button in home screen should reset your progress on all the activities

 ---